AMartins87/games_exclusives/TESTING.md

     - Adding games to favourites and removing them
     - Subscribed to newsletter service
     - Tested footer social media links, quick links, privacy policy link
+        - Facebook link took me to Games Exclusives business page
+        - Instagram link to me to Games Exclusives account
+        - Twitter link took me to a Twitter page
+        - Privacy Policy link took me to Games Exclusives privacy policy page
-        - Tested contact link and filled in the contact form
+    - Contact link, which is present in the footer, tested
         - Confirmation email received

 - **As administrator**:
     - Added a new game with and without image